rax-register/rax-register.github.io/_posts/2020-09-20-boykin-lab.md

 ![](/images/boykin_lab/20. ls_2.png)

-Here it looks like our rbash is restricting us to the commands listed in this directory.
+Here it looks like rbash is restricting us to the commands listed in this directory.
 Luckily we have perl, which we should be able to use to spawn a regular bash shell.
 A quick article on this concept can be found here: [https://www.metahackers.pro/breakout-of-restricted-shell/](https://www.metahackers.pro/breakout-of-restricted-shell/)

     perl -e 'exec "/bin/bash";'